 People with a higher risk of E. faecalis infections include those who:

 - have a health condition, such as with HIV or AIDS, that weakens the immune system

 - have open or healing wounds

 - have a history of urinary tract infections (UTIs)

-- are undergoing cancer treatment
+- are having cancer treatment

-- are on dialysis
+- are having dialysis